vishalvaka/SoloRAG/README.md

 ---

-## ⚡ GPU Acceleration
+## ⚡ GPU Acceleration (Optional)

-SoloRAG now features **CUDA-optimized FAISS indices** for dramatically faster vector search when running with GPU support.
-The system automatically detects GPU availability and uses the optimal index type.
+SoloRAG supports **CUDA-optimized FAISS** for dramatically faster vector search when running with GPU support.
+The system can use the GPU if enabled, but for fastest startup and broad compatibility, retrieval runs on CPU by default.

+> To enable GPU retrieval, set `FAISS_FORCE_CPU=0` in the backend environment (CPU is forced by default).

 ### 🚀 Performance Benefits